-I’ve been here a few times before and when the front of house asked if I’d like to know about the steak board I ALWAYS say yes!
-It never gets boring as its visual feast for the eyes.
-It’s a little presentation of the meat on offer – this includes, what cut it is, how best to cook it according the fat content.
+I’ve been here a few times before and when the waitress asked if I’d like to know about the steak board I ALWAYS say yes!
+The visual feast never gets boring.
+The presentation tells you what cut is available, and the best to cooking time in accordance to its fat content.

 From the left, there is the rump, fillet, rib-eye and sirloin.

 I always say first impressions count so the bread has always got to be good.
 My favourite is the Pao de Queijo – the ball shaped cheese bread that is profoundly superb and I always ask for a third helping!
 The potato bread and sour dough are good too, all of which can be used to mop up the herby chimichurri.

 It’s crisp on the outside with a dense chewy inside.
 You can really taste that tangy, nutty sweet cheese.

 Ancho rib-eye – it’s marbled throughout, full-bodied in flavour and is juicy till the last drop.
 They come in 225g medallions at £19.95, 300g for £26.95, 400g for £32.95 and what you see below is a 500g at £40.20.

-The steak is well rested when it comes to the table and I always slice it in half whilst I’m eating it for maximum effect on the juices.
-The well done bits on the edge carry good flavour too but the centre is where the action is at.
+The steak is well rested when it comes to the table and the well done bits on the edge carry good flavour too but the centre is where the action is at.
 I always order mid-rare – no condiments are needed.

 Lomo fillet – the leaner and the most tender from the beast but the downside is that it’s delicate in flavour.
 225g Medallions come at £30.45, 300g for £36.95 which you can see below.
 They even come in at 400g for £47.95 and a whopping 500g at £60.40.